Here's a perfect recipe for Meatless Mondays: Skinny Slow Cooker Spinach Lasagna.

 Every time I make lasagna I think of my dad.
 He wasn't a very adventurous eater, but he liked lasagna.

 I love how I can feel closer to him when I cook and/or eat his favorite foods.
 Food has such a power to connect us.

-I adapted this slow cooker spinach lasagna recipe slightly from Fix-It and Forget-It Lightly Revised & Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker.
+I adapted this slow cooker spinach lasagna recipe slightly from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker (affiliate link).

 Mom gave this slow cooker spinach lasagna an enthusiastic thumbs up.

 Rod ate it without complaint.
 Rod never complains about what I cook.
 Am I lucky or what?

 But it wasn't a favorite.
 He's not really a red sauce guy.

 So, next time I think I'll make this slow cooker spinach lasagna with an alfredo sauce, which will make him much happier.